 What is Advancing Careers in Trades?

 In partnership with our client Meta, formerly Facebook, Holder launched our first cohort of Advancing Careers in Trades (formerly Hardhat in Hand) in January 2022 on our Social Circle, GA jobsite.
-We have since seen 19 participants successfully complete the program, all of whom were hired full-time by either Holder Construction or a trade partner.
-We are actively planning to take the Advancing Careers in Trades program to our Meta project in Huntsville, AL and will continue to offer this opportunity to the communities surrounding our Georgia site.
+We have since seen 25 participants successfully complete the program, all of whom were hired full-time by either Holder Construction or a trade partner.
+We continue to offer this opportunity to the communities surrounding our Georgia site, and will be launching our next cohort in June of 2023.
+A link to the application for the June class is available at the bottom of this page

 Advancing Careers in Trades is a hands-on training program aimed at expanding the local skilled trades talent pipeline and providing a path to reliable, well-paid job opportunities.
 The program is an eight-week training program designed to prepare individuals who are not currently in the construction industry for entry level employment within the construction trades.
 The program provides participants with an introduction to the construction industry, teaches construction and safety basics, and offers work-based learning opportunities on one of Holder Construction’s active jobsites.
 Not only does this program provide education on the fundamentals of construction, it also connects participants with our trade partners, who are experts in their fields and best-of-class firms in the industry.